Are you thinking about starting a career in the mechanics field?

-If you have always liked cars and their engines, perhaps a career as an auto mechanic would be perfect for you.
+If you have always liked cars, their engines and how they work, perhaps a career as an auto mechanic would be perfect for you.

 Dependable and experienced car mechanics can earn good money, live and work wherever they like and can often work any type of hours they prefer.
 It’s not all glamor, of course, the job is tough on your hands, you get dirty and you work on your feet all day, but you also get to work on some great vehicles and earn the satisfaction of getting them into top-notch shape.